conan-io/docs/uploading_packages/remotes.rst

 =======

-In the previous sections, we built several packages on our computer that were stored in the local cache, typically under *~/.conan/data*.
+In the previous sections, we built several packages on our computer that were stored in the local cache, typically under *~/.conan/data* or C:\conan_data.
 Now, you might want to upload them to a Conan server for later use on another machine, project, or for sharing purposes.

 Conan packages can be uploaded to different remotes previously configured with a name and a URL.